 A bad expert or a report which doesn’t comply with the law or CPR has the potential to wreck a case at trial.
 There is often a temptation to seek expert opinions where these are not admissible as no expert is required.
 Again, a case built on a expert who can’t then be called will be wrecked for one party.
 This course identifies the law and procedural issues involved in adducing expert evidence and trying to ensure your expert comes up to proof.

-Now updated to include changes to the Criminal Procedure Rules and the Criminal Practice Directions 2023.
+Now updated to include changes to the Criminal Procedure Rules and the Criminal Practice Directions 2023, and case law up to September 2024.

 What You Will Learn